 Planning for Transit-Friendly Land Use: A Handbook for New Jersey Communities

-In 1994, NJ TRANSIT created a handbook specifically designed to assist elected and appointed planning officials, members of planning and zoning boards, technical planning staff members and consultants, community representatives and individual citizens interested in improving the relationship between land use planning and transit.
-The handbook is a tool communities can use to create and implement transit-friendly land use plans around their transit stations, along their major transit corridors and for proposed new areas of development.
-Transit-friendly planning is smart growth at its best because it can be used to create an environment around a transit station that supports pedestrian and transit use by providing for a mix of land uses in a safe, clean, vibrant and active place.
+In 1994, NJ TRANSIT created the handbook, commonly referred to as the Pink Book, to assist users interested in improving the relationship between land use planning and transit.
+The handbook is a tool that communities can use to create and implement transit-friendly land use plans around their transit stations, along their major transit corridors and for proposed new areas of development.
+The handbook was designed for users including, but not limited to:

 Transit-Friendly Development Newsletter (NJTOD.org)

-For the most up to date information on Transit-Friendly Land Use in New Jersey, the region, the country and around the world, please visit our TOD website and newsletter.
-NJTOD.org
+For the most up-to-date information on Transit-Friendly Land Use in New Jersey, the region, the country and around the world, please visit our TOD website and newsletter.

 New Jersey's Land Use + Transit Data Application Tool (NJLUTRANS.org)

-In collaboration with NJ TRANSIT in collaboration with Bloustein School's Alan M. Voorhees Transportation Center (VTC) at Rutgers University, has created a data application tool that allows users to map, report, and download a range of land use, travel, public transit, demographic, and real estate development data.
-NJLUTRANS.org
+NJ TRANSIT in collaboration with Bloustein School's Alan M. Voorhees Transportation Center (VTC) at Rutgers University, has created a data application tool that allows users to map, report, and download a range of land use, travel, public transit, demographic, and real estate development data.

 Megan Massey, PP, AICP, Assistant Director